PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 yScale.domain(yDomain);
 ```

+Much shorter, right?
 Let's do the same for the xScale's domain.
 Go to this part of the code:

 ```javascript
 var xScale = d3.scaleTime(); //scaleTime maps date values with numeric visual points